Shasan Road railway station

 Shasan Road railway station is a Kolkata Suburban Railway Station on the Main line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 Shasan Road railway station is situated beside P. K. Banerjee Road, Baruipur, South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1882, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Sonarpur Junction to Jaynagar Majilpur via Shasan Road.

 Electrification

 Electrification from Sonarpur Junction to Jaynagar Majilpur including Shasan Road was completed with 25 kV AC overhead system in 1965–66.

 Station complex

-The platform is very much well sheltered.
-The station possesses many facilities including water and sanitation.
-It is well connected to the SH-1.
-There is a proper approach road to this station.
+The station has a public toilet and a well sheltered platform.
+It is accessible from the SH-1 via a high quality approach road.